ryakhovskiy/migrator/README.md

 # migrator
-Migrate Data from one DB to another
+Data Migrator from one JDBC DB to another JDBC DB